kore4lyf/notes/blockchain/blockchain_udacity/blockchain_udacity.md

 Miner are constantly trying to find the nonce for every new block.
 PoW = SHA256(Block Data & Nonce)

 The number of leading zeros is known as block difficulty.
 In bitcoin, the block difficulty is adjusted every 10minutes to ensure that blocks are created every 10min.
-If blocks are created to fast the block difficulty will increase.
+If blocks are created too fast the block difficulty will increase.

 **Problems with Proof-of-Work**